NervanaSystems/ngraph-python/doc/source/tensorflow.rst

 TensorFlow
 ==========

-In ngraph, we aim to provide utilities that enables frontend interoperability with other frameworks such as TensorFlow.
-The TensorFlow importer allows user to define models in TensorFlow and then execute computations in ngrah.
+In ngraph, we aim to provide utilities that enable frontend interoperability with other frameworks such as TensorFlow.
+The TensorFlow importer allows users to define models in TensorFlow and then execute computations in ngraph.

 Minimal Example
 ---------------